YangHai-1218/Anchor_free_detection_rotation/README.md

 - [ ] Gradient Centralizatio

-This repo will nolonger be matained, suggest to use mmdetection[https://github.com/open-mmlab/mmdetection]
+This repo will nolonger be maintained, suggest to use [mmdetection](https://github.com/open-mmlab/mmdetection)